blabla1337/skf-flask/markdown/code_examples/php/1-code_example--File_upload--.md

 				setLog($_SESSION['userID'],"No valid image", "FAIL", date(dd-mm-yyyy), $privelige, "MOD");

 				header('location: /page');
-				//The die function is to make shure the rest of the php code is not excecuted beyond this point die();
+				//The die function is to make sure the rest of the php code is not excecuted beyond this point die();
 			}